P-7 Multipurpose Building of the Justice Campus of Madrid

 Madrid, Spain.
 2006-2008

 It is a building consistent with the planning objectives, responding to the architectural and aesthetic demands of the surroundings, and stands as the main entrance to the precinct.
 The proposal recovers the visual importance of a space usually associated with uncomfortable experiences and is dedicated to spending as little time in it as possible.
-A highly functional project to achieve maximum efficiency of parking that considers both the quality of space and display of shopping areas and restaurants through the optimization of pedestrian flows.
+A highly functional project to achieve maximum efficiency of parking and that considers both the quality of space and display of shopping areas and restaurants through the optimization of pedestrian flows.

 • Place/Date: Madrid, Spain / 2006-2008